albertsj1/gmail_checker/README.md

 # Gmail Checker

 This script provides a command-line interface to check for new messages in a Gmail account.
+I use it with [SketchyBar](https://github.com/FelixKratz/SketchyBar) in a custom plugin to show how many unread messages I have and a list on hover.
+There is a `mark_as_read` functionality; however, it does not actually mark the email as read.
+It simply hides those emails and future checks will only show new emails since you last ran the `mark_as_read` command.

 ## Installation